Roofing Calculator

 | Tile / slate | 50–100 years | Heavy; requires reinforced structure |

+How do I measure roof pitch?
 Use a level and a tape measure.
 Hold a 12-inch level horizontal against the roof surface and measure the vertical rise from the end of the level up to the underside of the roof deck.
 A rise of 6 inches over a 12-inch run = 6:12 pitch.
 You can also use a pitch gauge or smartphone app.

+How many squares of shingles do I need for a 2,000 sq ft house?
 A 2,000 sq ft house might have a footprint of roughly 1,000–1,200 sq ft depending on overhangs and shape.
 With a 6:12 pitch and 10% waste, the roof area would be approximately 1,230–1,450 ft², or roughly 13–15 roofing squares.
 Use this calculator with your actual dimensions for an accurate estimate.

+Should I include the overhangs?
 Yes.
 Measure to the drip edge (edge of the shingles), not the exterior wall line.
 Overhangs are typically 12–24 inches on each side.